ncoghlan/misc/notes/python3/multicore_python.rst

 * increasing the complexity of the core interpreter implementation for any reason always poses risks to maintainability, reliability and portability

-It isn't that a free threaded Python implementation isn't possible (Jython and IronPython prove that), it's that free threaded virtual machines are hard to write correctly in the first place and are harder to maintain once implemented.
+It isn't that a free threaded Python implementation that complies with the Python Language and Library References isn't possible (Jython and IronPython prove that's not the case), it's that free threaded virtual machines are hard to write correctly in the first place and are harder to maintain once implemented.
 For CPython specifically, any engineering effort directed towards free threading support is engineering effort that isn't being directed somewhere else.
-The current core development team don't consider that a good trade-off when there are other far more interesting options still to be explored.
+The current core development team don't consider that to be a good trade-off when there are other far more interesting options still to be explored.

 What does the future look like for exploitation of multiple cores in Python?
 ----------------------------------------------------------------------------

-For data processing workloads, Python users that would prefer something simpler to deploy than Apache Spark, don't want to compile their own C extensions with Cython, and have data which exceeds the capacity of NumPy's in-memory calculation model on the systems they have access to, may wish to investigate the `Dask <http://dask.pydata.org/>`__ project, which aims to offer the features of core components of the Scientific Python ecosystem (notably, NumPy and Pandas) in a form which is limited by the capacity of local disk storage, rather than the capacity of local memory.

 For CPython, Eric Snow has
 `started working <https://mail.python.org/pipermail/python-ideas/2015-June/034177.html>`__
 with Dr Sarah Mount (at the
-`University of Wolverhamption <http://www.wlv.ac.uk/research/the-research-hub/the-doctoral-college/early-researcher-award-scheme-eras/eras-fellows-2014-15-/dr-sarah-mount/>`__) to start seriously some speculative ideas I published a few years back regarding the possibility of `refining CPython's subinterpreter
+`University of Wolverhamption <http://www.wlv.ac.uk/research/the-research-hub/the-doctoral-college/early-researcher-award-scheme-eras/eras-fellows-2014-15-/dr-sarah-mount/>`__) to investigate some speculative ideas I published a few years back regarding the possibility of `refining CPython's subinterpreter support
 <http://www.curiousefficiency.org/posts/2012/07/volunteer-supported-free-threaded-cross.html>`__
-concept to make it a first class language feature that offered true in-process support for parallel exploitation of multiple cores in a way that didn't break compatibility with C extension modules (at least,  not any more than using subinterpreters in combination with extensions that call back into
+to make it a first class language feature that offered true in-process support for parallel exploitation of multiple cores in a way that didn't break compatibility with C extension modules (at least,  not any more than using subinterpreters in combination with extensions that call back into